-=1 displays the measurement if bad.
+- =1 displays the measurement if bad. - =0 Not active.
+If omitted defaults to 0.

 EQREFERENCE

 Name of a reference frequency response file used to equalize generator output response in a sinusoidal measurement.
 In this case the output level settings refer to the same units of the eqreference file and set output level accordingly.